Residential Handbook

 responsible for cooking that you will be absent.

-Food for breakfast and dinner are provided.
-Lunch is your responsibility.
+Food for dinner is provided.
+Breakfast and lunch are your responsibility.
 You are free to eat food

 provided by the house that has not been designated for an evening meal.
 Normally there will be a